Joc Pederson Player Props: Giants vs. Diamondbacks

 Joc Pederson At The Plate

-- Pederson has eight doubles, two triples, 11 home runs and 37 walks while batting .240.
+- Pederson is batting .235 with eight doubles, two triples, 11 home runs and 37 walks.

-- Pederson has had an RBI in 25 games this year (36.2%), including 10 multi-RBI outings (14.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 35.7% of his games this season, Pederson has picked up at least one RBI.
+In 10 of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- In 31 of 69 games this year, he has scored, and six of those games included multiple runs.
+- In 31 of 70 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.